Cambodia - Sustainable Community Development

 Samraong is the capital of Oddar Meanchey Province, Cambodia's newest province, which is on the border with Thailand.
-To this day, the town is still recovering from a long civil war, which resulted in decades of isolation.
+To this day, the town is recovering from a long civil war, which resulted in decades of isolation.
 Most people visit Samraong to do much-needed development work.
-Samraong is about 120 km away from Siem Reap (about four hours by car).
+Samraong is about 120 km away from Siem Reap (about 4 hours by car).

 About the Project

 In 2008, this organization joined forces with Oddar Meanchey’s provincial government and began partnering with NGOs to initiate several volunteering projects in the Northern Cambodian countryside.
-In cooperation with the provincial education department, this organization has brought volunteers to work in local schools in Samraong and surrounding villages.
+In cooperation with the provincial education department, this organization has brought volunteers to work in local schools in Samraong and its surrounding villages.

 Volunteer Work and Contribution

-- Teaching English on a informal basis
+- Teaching English on an informal basis

 - Providing workshops for the students about cultural exchange